-- (1) To offer coverage to or accept applications from a small employer-as defined in subparagraph (B) of paragraph (1) of subdivision (q) of Section 10753 where the small employer is seeking coverage for eligible employees who do not live, work, or reside in a carrier's approved service areas. - (e) To include in a health benefit plan an otherwise eligible employee or dependent, when the eligible employee or dependent does not work or reside within a carrier's approved service area, except as provided in Section 10753.02.1.

-- (2) (A) To offer coverage to, or accept applications from, a small employer for a benefits plan design within an area if the commissioner has found that the earrier will all of the following: - (i) The carrier will not have the capacity within the area in its network of providers to deliver service adequately to the eligible employees and dependents of that employee because of its obligations to existing group contractholders and enrollees-and that the. - (ii) The carrier is applying this paragraph uniformly to all employers without regard to the claims experience of those employers, and their employees and dependents, or any health status-related factor relating to those employees and dependents. - (iii) The action is not unreasonable or clearly inconsistent with the intent of this chapter.
+- SEC.
+11. Section 10753.11 of the Insurance Code is amended to read: - 10753.11. (a) To the extent permitted by PPACA, no carrier shall be required by the provisions of this chapter to do-any either of the following: - (1) To offer coverage to or accept applications from a small employer where the small employer is seeking coverage for eligible employees and dependents who do not live, work, or reside in a carrier's approved service areas. - (2) (A) To offer coverage to, or accept applications from, a small employer for a benefits plan design within an area if the commissioner has found all of the following: - (i) The carrier will not have the capacity within the area in its network of providers to deliver service adequately to the eligible employees and dependents of that employee because of its obligations to existing group contractholders and enrollees. - (ii) The carrier is applying this paragraph uniformly to all employers without regard to the claims experience of those employers, and their employees and dependents, or any health status-related factor relating to those employees and dependents. - (iii) The action is not unreasonable or clearly inconsistent with the intent of this chapter. - (B) A carrier that cannot offer coverage to small employers in a specific service area because it is lacking sufficient capacity as described in this paragraph may not offer coverage in the applicable area to new employer groups with more than 50 eligible employees until the later of the following dates: - (i) The 181st day after the date that coverage is denied pursuant to this paragraph. - (ii) The date the carrier notifies the commissioner that it has regained capacity to deliver services to small employers, and certifies to the commissioner that from the date of the notice it will